systemsetup/myFreeBSD/FreeBSD00Install.markdown

 4. Choose `zfs`
 5. For zfs configuration, choose default except the following:
    * Rename pool name to hostname (eg. neuralgraphszpool if you chose it as the hostname; notice hostname=neuralgraphs or pool name is neuralgraphs.comzpool if hostname=neuralgraphs.com)
    * Encrypt Disks?
-YES
+NO
    * Encrypt Swap?
-YES
+NO
    * Swap Size
      if RAM is single digit, Swap Size = 2x physical memory if RAM is double digit, Swap Size = 1/2 x physical memory (or if you want you can still choose 2x)